InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/Vendor Device Storage & Operational Disclosures.md

 Usually, CMP requests the file only when/if a user clicks to review additional information (it's unusual for the information to be disclosed directly on the secondary layer).

+## FAQ

+The [FAQ](https://iabeurope.eu/transparency-consent-framework/tcf-framework-faq-vendor-device-storage-and-operational-disclosures.pdf) addresses questions including the use of <code>domains</code> instead of <code>domain</code> field, the use of wildcards, when the storage mechanism is set by a first party etc… The document will be updated over the time.